Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 ## Collecting Tokens

 The NFT manager contract can also collect tokens after burning liquidity.
-Notice that collected tokens are send to users since the contract manages liquidity on behalf of users:
+Notice that collected tokens are send to `msg.sender` since the contract manages liquidity on behalf of the caller:

 ```solidity
 struct CollectParams {